 The Indian aviation industry has recovered fully from the COVID-19 pandemic shock, as indicated by the air traffic movement, which stood at 613,566 in the first quarter of FY 2022-23 compared to 300,405 in the same period last year, an increase of 104.24%.
 India is currently the 7th largest civil aviation market in the world and is expected to become the third-largest civil aviation market within the next 10 years.
-India has become the third largest domestic aviation market in the world and is expected to become the third parent aviation market in the world and is expected to overtake the United Kingdom to become the third largest air passenger market by 2024.
+India has become the third largest domestic aviation market in the world and is expected to overtake the United Kingdom to become the third largest air passenger market by 2024.